Content and Community on the Grid Edge

 Share

 AI is being credited (or blamed) for what’s soon to be a changed world.
-But even before your computer becomes your doctor or large language models put writers out of work (gulp), AI is changing the electricity sector.
+But even before your computer becomes your doctor or large language models put writers out of work (gulp), AI is changing how the public perceives electricity.

-Data centers built to serve AI are increasing electric demand and driving up prices.
+Data centers built to serve AI are increasing demand for power and driving up electricity prices.
 And the public is taking notice.
 For the first time, since the 1973 Arab Oil Embargo, electricity is a bread-and-butter issue.

-This week’s elections made clear that electricity is now on the ballot.
-People are paying attention.
+Last week’s elections made clear that electricity is now on the ballot.
 Energy costs are “moving the political needle in ways that other issues, like climate change, have not,” wrote Grist’s Tik Root.

 That moving needle was seen in Georgia, where the turnover of two seats on the state Public Service Commission marked the first time Democrats won a statewide election there since 2006.
 The two Democrats, Peter Hubbard and Alicia Johnson, both campaigned against recent utility rate hikes.